valencik/mastersAPSC/documents/thesis/thesis.md

 As the NSR database spans several decades, each data object presents time series information.
 Finding similar authors separated in time could be interesting.
+Additionally there is a dramatic change in the rate of publications over time.
+The average number of coauthors in 1940 may be different from the average number in later years.
+Weighting author publication traits in time could produce better results.

 The results from the association rule learning could be used to develop a classification system.
-As authors input the keywords for their paper the system could try to match the user's input with association rules.
+As authors input the keywords for their paper, the system could try to match the user's input with association rules.
 This would require relating the association rules to the desired classification rules.
 Alternatively, the NSR entries could be classified manually and then we could rerun Apriori to learn rules that directly link to the classification label.